On General Principal Symmetric Ideals: Maximal -generated submodules of and Kostka numbers

 We now present a basic overview of some of the key aspects of the representation theory of the symmetric group.
-The definitions and propositions in this subsection are taken from \cite{James}.
-The interested reader should consult \cite{James} for a more detailed look at this fascinating theory.
-Partitions play a major role in the representation theory of $S_n$, so we start by exploring them.
+The definitions and propositions in this subsection are taken from \cite{James}, which the interested reader should consult for a more detailed look at this fascinating theory.
+Partitions play a major role in the representation theory of $\S_n$, so we start there.

 \begin{defn} An ordered tuple $\lambda=(\lambda_1,\lambda_2,\dots,\lambda_m)$ is a {\bf partition} of $n$ if $\lambda_1,\lambda_2,\dots,\lambda_m$ are non-negative integers with $\lambda_1\geq\lambda_2\geq\cdots\geq\lambda_m$ and $\sum_{i=1}^m\lambda_i=n$.
 We call $\lambda_1,\lambda_2,\cdots,\lambda_m$ the {\bf parts} of $\lambda$. \end{defn} We use the notation $\lambda\vdash n$ to denote that $\lambda$ is a partition of $n$.
 Also, $\#\lambda$ denotes the number of parts of $\lambda$, and $|\lambda|$ will denote the sum of $\lambda$'s parts.
 Generally, the parts of a partition will be positive, but we will frequently pad partitions with 0's to make them have the desired number of parts.